billbuchanan/appliedcrypto/unit09_future/lab/README.md

 Now go ahead and test each of the functions, and prove that they work.

 ## D Light-weight crypto
+There are many examples of light-weight cryptography [here](https://asecuritysite.com/light/).

+What are the names of the finalists for the NIST standard for light-weight cryptography?

 ### D1
 In many operations within public key methods we use the exponential operation: